 - Obtain a version of the source code

 - Install the Adventure Works(2005) DB (if you don't already have it see the related project).

 - Edit the app.config to point to your Adventure Works DB.

 - Build AW.sln or AW-NoTests.sln (if using Visual studio you might get errors about solution bindings - ignore them).

-- Optionally install the Llblgen Pro demo to modify the entity classes or to see the Llblgen project file
+- Optionally install the Llblgen Pro trial to modify the entity classes or to see the Llblgen project file

 Additions to the original